 Before showing their final ensembles to one another, Emily and Emerson had first looks with their dads.
 Emerson also invited her brothers to join in on the fun.

-Though Emerson and Emily had gone dress shopping together, they say seeing each another in their wedding dresses was an exciting and emotional moment on the wedding day.
+Though Emerson and Emily had gone dress shopping together, they say seeing each other in their wedding dresses was an exciting and emotional moment on the wedding day.

 "As an LGBT couple, we felt like we had a lot of freedom to throw tradition to the wind," says Emily.
 "We spent the day together, doing yoga and getting ready with our closest friends.
 That really relieved the pressure—we didn't want the suspense at the aisle as much as we wanted a calm and fun morning!"